 - No

-Inclusion Criteria: * Adults ≥ 18 years old * A pathological diagnosis with in the past 3 months consistent with grade 1 endometrioid endometrial adenocarcinoma or endometrial intraepithelial neoplasia * For subjects with a diagnosis of endometrial intraepithelial neoplasia/grade 1 endometrioid endometrial adenocarcinoma prior to enrollment in the study, and with a diagnosis made outside this institution, the diagnostic material originating from outside the study site will undergo in-house pathology review before enrollment acceptance. * ECOG Performance Status of 0 to 3 * No extrauterine inv…
+Inclusion Criteria: * Adults ≥ 18 years old * A pathological diagnosis with in the past 4 months consistent with grade 1 endometrioid endometrial adenocarcinoma or EIN * For subjects with a diagnosis of endometrial intraepithelial neoplasia/grade 1 endometrioid endometrial adenocarcinoma prior to enrollment in the study, and with a diagnosis made outside this institution, the diagnostic material originating from outside the study site will undergo in-house pathology review before enrollment acceptance. * ECOG Performance Status of 0 to 3 * For those with endometrial cancer, no extrauterine in…